wp-plugins/custom-login/readme.txt

 2. Example of a custom login page using the nyan.cat as a animated background! [see user generated designs](http://flickr.com/groups/custom-login/).

 == Changelog ==

+= Version 2.0.5 (4/17/13) =

+* Fix double escaped custom HTML on first import with `wp_specialchars_decode`.
+* Add `SHORTINIT` to the PHP stylesheet and script to limit WordPress loading.
+* Change wp_cache to transients on PHP scripts and styles, a lot faster!
+* Added a delete transient cache button atop the 'Save Changes' button.

 = Version 2.0.4 (4/17/13) =